heroku/spark-in-space/readme.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/heroku/spark-in-space/tree/button)

 Once your button deploy completes, wait for the kafka cluster to become available (its zookeeper provides spark master HA).

+If you use this cluster for real work, please protect it by adding a domain and ssl cert.

 ```
 app=<your app name>